microsoft/MC4H-Acceleration/PatientOutreach_UserStoryTraining/1_Solution_Design/README.md

 > Review the previous training module: [Microsoft Cloud for Heatlhcare Landscape for Patient Outreach](https://github.com/microsoft/MC4H-Acceleration/tree/main/PatientOutreach_UserStoryTraining/0_MC4H_Landscape)
 <br>

+Since there are other user stories on the backlog requiring additional patient data from the EMR, and the customer wants to use intelligent cohort analysis to target their patients, we choose to flow Appointment data into Customer Insights and perform the bulk of our segmentation there.

+In order to allow appointments and other segment-driving metrics directly in the user experience for Marketing, we also sync Dynamics 365 patient contact information into Customer Insights to support the Customer Card feature.

 ![Technical Gap-Fit to Microsoft Cloud for Healthcare Capabilities](./Gap-Fit.png)

 > IMPORTANT NOTE:<br>